Nenad Jakovljević

-Nenad Jakovljević (Ненад Јаковљевић; born 30 October 1988) is a Serbian professional basketball coach and scout currently serves as an assistant coach for Crvena zvezda of the EuroLeague and the ABA League and a scout for the Serbia men's national basketball team.
+Nenad Jakovljević (Ненад Јаковљевић; born 30 October 1988) is a Serbian / Italian professional basketball coach, currently serves as an Assistant Coach for Virtus Bologna of the EuroLeague and the Lega Basket Serie A and Assistant Coach for the Serbia men's national basketball team.

 Coaching career

 Jakovljević the most of his early coaching career in Italy working for youth systems of Virtus Alto Garda (based in Riva del Garda) and Dolomiti Energia Trento.
-In 2015, he had a stint with Bayern Munich working as an assistant coach of head coaches Svetislav Pešić and Oliver Kostić.
+In 2015, he had a stint with Bayern Munich working as an assistant coach of Svetislav Pešić.

 In August 2022, Crvena zvezda added Jakovljević to their coaching staff as an assistant coach for the 2022–23 season.

-In August 2022, Serbia national team head coach Svetislav Pešić added Jakovljević as a scout and video coordinator to his coaching staff.
-He was a staff member at EuroBasket 2022.
+In August 2022, Serbia national team head coach Svetislav Pešić added Jakovljević as Assistant Coach to his coaching staff.
+He was a staff member at EuroBasket 2022, WorldCup 2023, Olympic Games 2024 and EuroBasket 2025.

+In December 2023, Jakovljević joined Virtus Bologna, becoming the assistant coach of Luca Banchi.

 Personal life

 Jakovljević moved to Trento, Italy at age 17.
 He earned his bachelor's degree in political science from the University of Trento in 2013 and earned his master's degree in sports marketing and management from the Ca' Foscari University of Venice in 2015.